UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

 Start MATLAB and Run a Script
 -----------------------------
-Most of the time, you will run either MATLAB live scripts (.mlx) or basic script or function files (.m).
-Live scripts can only be opened and worked on in the graphical interface, while basic function or script files can also be run from a batch script and/or at the command line.
+Most of the time, you will run either MATLAB live scripts (``.mlx``) or basic script or function files (``.m``).
+Live scripts can only be opened and worked on in the GUI, while basic function or script files can also be run from a batch script and/or at the command line.

+It is important to note that at the command line, function definition is typically not supported unless the function is short and anonymous; user-defined functions must generally be written up and saved to separate ``.m`` files.

 The GUI is typically the recommended interface where it is offered.
+The GUI provides ways to set up SLURM jobs through the ``Parallel Computing Toolbox``, which will be discussed later.

 .. type-along::